 I have to presume this Jaguar-driving stockbroker is looking for the type of woman who prefers life in a spotless 27th storey stainless steel and glass condo.
 She pays big bucks for porcelain nails.
 Yardwork ain’t in the equation.
 Oh, the humanity.

 Oshawa is full of surprises.
 It isn’t a pretty town.
 It has its rough spots, and the job situation is pretty dire.
 There isn’t the big-city culture and events that I grew up with in Ottawa.
 It has some sad-looking odd-ball people too, and a lot of people with neck tattoos that I probably won’t invite over for dinner.

 On the other hand, I have terrific neighbours who are intelligent, considerate and sane.
 I’ve never experienced more friendly, decent people on a day-to-day basis.
 I’ve found an honest mechanic, a terrific hairstylist, restaurant owners that treat me like I matter, and a big library with a city-sized fiction section.
 For the cost of Toronto rent, I have a single house with a huge backyard.
-I live on a quiet street, where neighbourhood kids ride up on their bikes and knock on my door to see if I want to come out.
+I live on a quiet street, where neighbourhood kids ride around on their bikes and play street hockey and no one complains.
 I have a good job, I have a degree, I have ambition, and yes, you pretentious, Jaguar-driving stockbrokering jerkoff: I have a backyard in Oshawa.